• Skip to primary navigation

 Conclusion

 Enrolling in a college prep class is a difficult experience.
 You will be expected to work hard in both high school and upper-level classes.
 Some teenagers may find it overwhelming.
-The gains for those who are prepared to put in the long hours of study, on the other hand, are worth every minute.
+On the other hand, the gains for those who are prepared to put in the long hours of study are worth every minute.

 Reference: